interledger/rafiki/docs/integration.md

 ## Open Payments

 The Rafiki `backend` exposes the [Open Payments](./glossary#open-payments) APIs.
-The are auth-protected using the [Grant Negotiation Authorization Protocol](./glossary#grant-negotiation-authorization-protocol) (GNAP).
+They are auth-protected using the [Grant Negotiation Authorization Protocol](./glossary#grant-negotiation-authorization-protocol) (GNAP).
 While Rafiki comes with a reference implementation of a GNAP server--the `auth` package--an [Account Servicing Entity](./glossary#account-servicing-entity) may implement its own GNAP server.

-Furthermore, the GNAP server requires integration with an Identity Provider to handle user authenticatio and consent.
-For more information on how to integrate an Identity Provider with the reference implementation, see the docs in the `auth` package.
+Furthermore, the GNAP server requires integration with an Identity Provider to handle user authentication and consent.
+For more information on how to integrate an Identity Provider with the reference implementation of the GNAP server, see the docs in the `auth` package.